 - Right-click Lesson1Practice.tbx and click New > Script.

-- On the left side of the dialog, click on Parameters.
+- All versions: On the left side of the dialog, click on Parameters.
 You will now enter the parameters needed for this tool to do its job, namely inPath, outPath, and bufferMiles.
 You will specify the parameters in the same order, except you can give the parameters names that are easier to understand.

 - Working in the first row of the table, enter Input Feature Class in the Label column, then Tab out of that cell.
 Note that the Name column is automatically filled in with the same text, except that the spaces are replaced by spaces.